-The 1948 Academy Awards®, for movies released in 1947, recognized some of Hollywood’s best films, with acting performances by a number of top stars.
+The 20th Academy Awards® in March 1948 recognized some of Hollywood’s best films from 1947 and honored acting performances by a number of top stars.

 The five actors nominated for the Oscar® for Best Actor in a Leading Role created memorable characters in five very different roles.
 Four of their movies were dramas, and one was a comedy.

 Here's a look back at the nominees and the films for which they were nominated.

 Following the lead of Academy Awards ceremony, each of the five nominees will be introduced, and their movies will be profiled.
 I will then present the envelope and announce the winner.
 So read on!

 "Life with Father"

 Ronald Colman, Nominated for "A Double Life"

 Ronald Coleman was born in England in 1891.
 After being wounded in France while in the British Army during World War I, he began acting in London stage productions.
 In the early 1920s he went to the United States and appeared in several plays on Broadway.
 While appearing in the hit play La Tendresse in 1922, Colman was signed to appear opposite Lillian Gish in the 1923 silent film The White Sister.